wahasa/Parrot/README.md

 * Stop VNC Server

-on Parrot, run this command to stop
+In Parrot, run this command to stop
 ```
 vnc-stop
 ```